Article

 • Is easy to use - additional technology should never create more barriers to entry!

 Many different tools can be integrated into an intranet to make communication easier.
 If groups of employees are already using certain tools, like Sales using Slack, HR using Google Drive, and your IT team using Microsoft Planner, make sure you’re investing in an intranet that can also integrate with and leverage these powerful tools.
+Utilizing technology that supports mobile access can also enhance communication for remote and deskless workers.

 However you communicate with other members of your business, the platform should offer a rewarding and unique communication experience.
 When you send out a message, whether a chat or a report, people should want to read it.
 The content needs to be succinct and engaging, which is why an internal content strategy is also important.
 There’s nothing worse than a clogged-up inbox that screams ‘delete without reading’.

-4. Set a budget and timelines
+4. Set a Budget and Timelines

 5. Review and Improve

 At LumApps, our customers all measure “reach” as a key KPI: How many employees are reading and reacting to a piece of content, over a set period of time.
 Aside from content performance, many customers differ as to what else to measure.
-Some customers choose to measure KPIs that are related to enablement.
+Some customers choose to measure specific KPIs that are related to enablement.

 For example, if LumApps houses all sales enablement content, measuring sales performance and time spent in LumApps is an effective KPI.
 Another example might be “time spent on task”.
-By utilizing search metrics, IT teams might be able to decipher different KPIs that are important to support.
+By utilizing search metrics, IT teams might be able to decipher specific KPIs that are important to support.
 The possibilities are endless!
 That also can make it hard to determine what to measure.

 8 Internal Communication Best Practices for your Company

 Once your business embraces the value of internal communication, best practices can be put in place.
-Below are 10 best practices and ideas to benefit both management and staff:
+Below are 10 key best practices and ideas to benefit both management and staff:

 1. Reach and engage all employees: personalize your message to fit the audience

 It’s essential everyone knows they matter and have a role.
-This means internal communication should target the right people with the right information at the right time.
+This means internal communication should target the right people with the right and specific information at the right time.
 Manufacturing doesn´t need to know that development is thinking of producing a new widget in 10 different colors, but they do need to know when that decision is agreed so they can produce or source the color.

 Internal Communications – Measurement to Mastery